myllynen/pcp-bcc-pmda/README.md

 * [pidpersec](https://github.com/iovisor/bcc/blob/master/tools/pidpersec.py)
 as [sysfork.py](modules/sysfork.py)
-  * Merely a simple Hello World type minimalistic example which provides one single metric (even which itself is not interesting as PCP already provides the same metric as part of its [proc metrics](http://pcp.io/man/man1/pmdaproc.1.html) as _kernel.all.sysfork_.
+  * Merely a simple Hello World type minimalistic example which provides one single metric (which in itself is not interesting as PCP already provides the same metric as part of its [proc metrics](http://pcp.io/man/man1/pmdaproc.1.html) as _kernel.all.sysfork_.
 * [biotop](https://github.com/iovisor/bcc/blob/master/tools/biotop.py)